mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 status.
 Instead, there are two small area commands based at Frenzie and Mirriam, whilst the naval base at Denotam is intended to house forward-deployed elements of the sector fleet.
-It is well protected by in- system craft but usually plays host only to a handful of destroyers and light cruisers which show the flag in the demilitarised zone.
+It is well protected by in-system craft but usually plays host only to a handful of destroyers and light cruisers which show the flag in the demilitarised zone.
 In wartime the base would be used to stage movements of heavy fleet elements out to spinward against the Zhodani or spinward-rimward against the Sword Worlds.

-Naval Security Force Frenzie patrols the rimward- spinward corner of the subsector and makes forays out into the Querion subsector.
+Naval Security Force Frenzie patrols the rimward-spinward corner of the subsector and makes forays out into the Querion subsector.
 Most of its vessel allocation is a mix of patrol corvettes and similar low-capability ships and refitted obsolescent destroyers.
 This is wholly